AugustNagro/scalajs-ng/README.md

 ## Comparison to [angulate2](https://github.com/jokade/angulate2)
 - Some syntax was borrowed.
 - Macro logic is simplified and in a single library dependency + plugin (as opposed to spread out across 3 repos)
-- Reflection removes need for seperate `annotations.js` file
+- Reflection removes need for separate `annotations.js` file

 ## Documentation
 ### Annotations